Equipment for members to borrow

 could follow the Riverside Project?

 "HISTORIC PATHWAYS" A new project has begun, to follow the Riverside Project, as result of a

 The project involves

 U3A members, across the Thames Valley Network, in research

 into local footpaths and their history, to be followed by

 The idea is that the

 research should be done during the winter months and the

 The BRO gives us

 guidance on how to use the maps and other material which

 the walks; some might want to do one or the other.

 of events with photos

-South East Region Newsletter here ?
+South East Region Website here